 Therefore, cancer activity represents a significant proportion of overall NHS activity, so responding to this rising demand in a way which maximises use of resources and best suits the needs of the patient is vital to build an NHS which is fit for the future.

-In October 2024 the Government announced its intention to develop a 10-year health plan to reform the NHS to ensure it is fit for the future, due to be published in Spring 2025.
-It was also confirmed that a 10-year plan for cancer will be developed to a later timescale.
+In July 2025, the government published the 10 Year Health Plan for England, outlining its approach to reform the NHS for the long term.
+It was also confirmed that a 10-year national plan for cancer will be developed to a later timescale.

 The national cancer plan will explain how the government and the NHS will:

-People in Humber and North Yorkshire have already been given the opportunity to influence the development of the national 10-year plan for cancer.
+People in Humber and North Yorkshire have already been given the opportunity to influence the development of the national 10-year plan for cancer, via a government call for evidence.

 Guided by the framework of the national plan, a Humber and North Yorkshire plan for cancer will be developed to describe how the 10-year national plan for cancer will be implemented locally.